 Judge Jia M. Cobb of the U.S. District Court for the District of Columbia ruled in favor of Kalshi and vacated the CFTC’s injunction.
 Prediction markets are considered to be better at predicting events than polls and experts because participants have financial incentives to conduct in-depth research and express real opinions.

-This year's prediction market success story, Polymarket, runs on a crypto platform and had a trading volume of over $450 million in August.
-Despite being banned from trading with US residents, Polymarket settles through blockchain smart contracts and USDC.
+This year’s prediction market success story, Polymarket, runs on a crypto platform with over $450 million in trading volume in August.
+Despite being banned from trading with US residents, Polymarket settles via blockchain smart contracts and USDC.
 In contrast, Kalshi operates only in the US and uses USD settlement, but each contract requires CFTC approval.

 The CFTC is considering a new rule that could ban entities it regulates from offering contracts for political contests, in part out of concern that it could undermine the integrity of elections.